 Lower Upfront Costs

-Getting an equipment lease can help you get access to several essential business devices.
+Getting an equipment lease or equipment loan can help you get access to several essential business devices.
 Leasing equipment can be more affordable than financing since the initial expense is typically lower.
-If you don’t have a lot of money to spend on business equipment, know the initial expenditures are minimal.
+If you don’t have a lot of money to spend on equipment, know the initial expenditures are minimal.

 When tax time comes, your lease payments may be tax deductible.
 Lease payments can be deducted as a business expense on next year’s tax return.
 Tax deductions are highly beneficial for small business owners since they can reduce the net cost of your lease.